flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   max-node-retries-system-failures: 3

-max-streak-length int
+max-streak-length (int)
 --------------------------------------------------------------------------------

-**Description**: Maximum number of consecutive rounds that one propeller worker can use for one workflow - >1 => turbo-mode is enabled.
+Maximum number of consecutive rounds that one propeller worker can use for one workflow - >1 => turbo-mode is enabled.

 **Default Value**: